celery/celery/docs/faq.rst

 **Answer**: Some AMQP brokers supports using SSL (including RabbitMQ).
 You can enable this using the :setting:`broker_use_ssl` setting.

-It is also possible to add additional encryption and security to messages, if you have a need for this then you should contact the :ref:`mailing-list`.
+It's also possible to add additional encryption and security to messages, if you have a need for this then you should contact the :ref:`mailing-list`.

 Is it safe to run :program:`celery worker` as root?